mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 **Welcome to v5.2.1!** The MTGJSON team, our contributors, and the community have been working this latest update.
 Our focuses this release were on providing more properties, sunseting some old ones, and bug fixing.

 Recently, our GraphQL service hit a major milestone - Card prices!
+Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our GraphQL service.

 ### Card Model